lzwjava/lzwjava.github.io/_drafts/2025-06-24-sleeping-socks-en.md

 generated: false
 ---

 I have been using sleeping socks for months.
-It is great.
-I regret not to think about this idea and tried it before.
+They are great.
+I regret not thinking of this idea and trying it sooner.

-Before, I usually sleep with air conditioner on at around 23 or 24 degree in summer.
-And I use a quilt to sleep as it is winter in Guangzhou.
+Previously, I usually slept with the air conditioner on at around 23 or 24 degrees in the summer.
+I used a quilt to sleep as if it were winter in Guangzhou.

-It costs a lot of electricity to let air conditoner on for nights, months.
-Then in recent years, I have tried many new ideas.
-So one day, I started to think about it.
+It costs a lot of electricity to run the air conditioner all night for months.
+In recent years, I have tried many new ideas.
+One day, I started to think about it.

-Why do I need quilt?
-It is because when I don't use quilt, my foot is cold.
-And I can turn up the temperature air conditioner.
-However, it is cold for my foot even I turn air conditionar degree to 27 degree or 28 degree.
+Why do I need a quilt?
+It is because when I don't use a quilt, my feet get cold.
+I can turn up the temperature of the air conditioner.
+However, even when I set the air conditioner to 27 or 28 degrees, my feet still feel cold.

-And then I tried to find this sleeping socks in pinduoduo.
-And it was great.
+Then I tried finding these sleeping socks on Pinduoduo, and they were great.

-Now, I turn the air conditioner to 27 or 28 degrees.
-And wear this sleeping socks to whole night, then it is great.
+Now, I set the air conditioner to 27 or 28 degrees and wear these sleeping socks all night.
+It works perfectly.

-But why don't I use a pair of normal socks.
-Those are too tight, and it is not comfortable.
+But why don't I use a pair of normal socks?
+They are too tight and not comfortable.

+Source: Walmart.com

+Would you like me to generate an image of sleeping socks for you?

 {: .centered }
 ![](/assets/images/socks/socks.jpg){: .responsive }